 Civil Rights and National Security

-- Erwin Chemerinsky - Berkeley Law
+- Erwin Chemerinsky - constitutional law professor and dean of UC Berkeley School of Law

 - Douglas Kmiec - Pepperdine University - @dougkmiec